-Enrollment in postsecondary institutions --- colleges and universities --- has been on a multi-year decline.
-According to the National Student Clearinghouse Research Center, college enrollment in the U.S. has decreased for the eighth consecutive year as of May 2019.
+Enrollment in postsecondary institutions — colleges and universities — has been on a multi-year decline.
+According to the National Student Clearinghouse Research Center, college enrollment in the US picked up slightly — 0.5% — in spring 2023 versus spring 2022, though only after experiencing big declines in the prior two years.
+In fact, college enrollment decline is very real.
+Enrollment had decreased for the eighth consecutive year as of May 2019 — and that was before the pandemic struck.
 How can enrollment be declining when everyday it seems as though more and more high school students are going off to college?
 How can college enrollment be declining while at the same time student loan debt climbs higher and higher?

-Since the turn of the millennium, the general trend of college enrollment has been that of a decade of growth, from 2001 to roughly 2010-11, followed by nearly a decade of continuous, gradual decline, 2011-12 to 2018-19.
+Since the turn of the millennium, the general trend of college enrollment has been that of a decade of growth, from 2001 to roughly 2010-2011, followed by nearly a decade of continuous, gradual decline, 2011-2012 to 2020-2021 (latest years data is available for).
 And this pattern holds up on the state-level for the majority of U.S. states.
 Using data from the National Center for Educational Statistics (NCES), BrokeScholar analyzed the college enrollment trends of all 50 states plus the District of Columbia.
 Here's a look at some of the most notable college enrollment trends by state.

 We come to the big question of: What is behind this almost decade-long decline in college enrollment?
 Several factors are at play when it comes to this question.
 A big factor is the role played by for-profit colleges over the past 20 years, which saw dramatic growth the first decade or so before falling off substantially.
 Another related factor is the conversion of for-profit colleges to nonprofit colleges, as Grand Canyon University has done recently.
 This in part contributes to the decline in for-profit enrollment and the overall decline as well.
 However, there is still more to the story of college enrollment decline.